 Supplementary insurance

-It is, however, possible to buy additional wage insurance (Lønsikring).
+Besides the unemployment insurance, you can buy additional wage insurance (Lønsikring).
 Nearly all a-kasser in Denmark also offer this extra insurance.

-In order to buy supplementary wage insurance through the a-kasse, you must be a member and pay the normal (basic) unemployment insurance.
+To buy supplementary wage insurance through the a-kasse, you must be a member and pay the normal (basic) unemployment insurance.

 You can also buy a similar kind of wage insurance at traditional insurance companies.
 In this case membership of an a-kasse is not required.